NIME-conference/cookbook/Chairs/demo_chair.md

-# Demo Chair
+# Poster/Demo Chair

-Main role: Be responsible for the demo presentations during the conference.
+Main role: Be responsible for the poster/demo presentations during the conference.
 This includes:

-1. Direct the demo paper reviewing and selection process
+1. Direct the poster/demo paper reviewing and selection process
-2. Make the demo program
+2. Make the poster/demo program
-3. Run the demo sessions during the conference
+3. Run the poster/demo sessions during the conference
-4. Prepar the proceedings for archival
+4. Prepare the proceedings for archival

+## Clarification of the role of poster/demo chairs

-In many conferences there has not been a separate demo chair, as this role has been covered by the [Paper Chair](paper_chair.md).
+In many conferences there have not been separate poster/demo chairs, as this role has been covered by the [Paper Chair](paper_chair.md).
+In other conferences there have been dedicated poster/demo chairs, who have been working with the paper chair during the reviewing and selection process.
+The main difference is probably during the conference, where the paper chair is typically responsible for running the oral presentations, while the poster/demo chairs run the poster/demo sessions.

 ## Clarification of the role of demo papers